thegabe101/Lindsay-Noah-Gabe-Rojas-Project-2/README.md

 ## requirements
 GIVEN a URL to the website
 WHEN I visit the site for the first time
-THEN I am presented with a with a page to login or sign up WHEN I sign up
+THEN I am presented with a page to login or sign up WHEN I choose to sign up
-THEN I am taken to a homepage with my library catalogues WHEN I choose to sign up
 THEN I am prompted to create a username and password WHEN I click on the sign-up button